 Information on how to do this can be found in How to copy or import a resource or activity (or multiple items) from one module to another

-- In your NEW module go to the Administration block > Module administration > Import
+- In your NEW module click the cogwheel for the Course administration menu > then Import

 - You now need to search for last year's module to import the resources from it into your new module.
 Enter the module name or code and click on the Search button.